Codigu/wired/README.md

 # [Wired]
-Wired is a beautifully hand crafted, light weight, hardware accelerated UI framework on top of Bootstrap, created by [Larry Geams Parangan](http://larrygeams.com).
+Wired is a awesomely hand crafted UI framework on top of Bootstrap 3, created by [Larry Geams Parangan](http://larrygeams.com).